Skip to content

 Terminal window

-export FK_ENV_ENDPOINT=staging
+export FK_ENV_DEPLOYMENT=staging

-export FK_ENV_DB_PROVIDER=mysql
+export FK_ENV_REGION=us-east-1